lyft/flinkk8soperator/docs/quick-start-guide.md

 ## Running the example

-You can find sample application to run [here](/examples/).
+You can find sample application to run with the flink operator [here](/examples/).
 To run a flink application, run the following command:

 ```bash
 $ kubectl create -f examples/wordcount/flink-operator-custom-resource.yaml -n flink-operator
 ```

 The above command will create the flink application custom resource in kubernetes.
-The operator should have observed the custom resource, and have created a flink cluster in kubernetes.
+The operator will observe the custom resource, and will create a flink cluster in kubernetes.

 Command below should show deployments created for the application
 ```bash